apecseminar/apecseminar.github.io/README.md

 We would like to acknowledge the gratious support of funding through the Applied Economics department for making this seminar posssible.
 And to the Applied Economics department for hosting the seminar space.

+## Funding:

+The seminar series and skills workshop series is funded by the University of Minnesota's CFANS GSB Community Events and Projects Grant.